-California: San Mateo County, San Jose, Santa Clara County, Central Coast
+California: Central Coast, San Jose, San Mateo County, Santa Clara County

 Slade joins the admissions team at Pomona as a recent graduate of the college and former Senior Interviewer in Pomona's Office of Admissions.
-During his time as a Sagehen, Slade earned his B.A in Environmental Geology and headed a number of sustainability programs through the college's Sustainability Integrations Office (SIO).
-As a fellow at the Munroe Center for Social Inquiry, Slade studied the role of schooling and educational systems in modern society and discussed issues of access and secondary education with leading scholars in the field of education policy.
-In his senior year, Slade held the role of Senior Interviewer where he met with hundreds of students and families and assisted the Admissions Office in evaluating candidates.
-Other areas of interest include the role of college athletics in the admissions process and the impact of education policy on higher education.
+During his time as a Sagehen, Slade earned his B.A in environmental geology and headed a number of sustainability programs through the College's Sustainability Integrations Office (SIO).
+As he continues in his career, Slade has developed areas of interest in the role of college athletics in the admissions process and the impact of education policy on higher education.

 As a Kansas City native, Slade's great loves include barbecue and underperforming professional sports teams (Go Chiefs!).
-Food is a general passion for Slade and, upon graduating from Pomona, he set out on a tour of California in search of the state's best fish tacos (Marcy's, located in Mission Beach, San Diego, receives top marks).
-In his free time, Slade can be found wandering one of Southern California's many museums, attending a play at the Rubicon Theatre or gardening with his grandpa.
+Food is a general passion for Slade and, upon graduating from Pomona, he set out on a tour of California in search of the state's best fish tacos (Marcy's in Mission Beach, San Diego, receives top marks).
+In his free time, Slade can be found wandering one of Southern California's many museums, attending a play at the Rubicon Theatre, or gardening with his grandpa.

 Sarah Thompson '11, Admissions Officer

-Originally from North Carolina, Sarah loves bad country music, excruciatingly sweet tea, and Carolina Panther Football.
-She spends her free time enjoying the outdoors and planning the next adventure; although, she believes all good adventure doesn't go according to plan.
+Originally from North Carolina, Sarah loves bad country music, excruciatingly sweet tea, and Carolina Panther football.
+She spends her free time enjoying the outdoors and planning the next adventure, even though she believes any good adventure doesn't go according to plan.

 Tieisha Tift, Admissions Officer

-Florida, Louisiana, New Jersey, West Virginia, Kentucky, Minnesota, Illinois (non-Chicago)
+Florida, Kentucky, Louisiana, New Jersey, Tennessee, West Virginia

 Tieisha joins the admissions team at Pomona College as part of her lifelong commitment to increasing access to quality post-secondary opportunities for all students, especially those from low-income, first-generation, and underrepresented minority backgrounds.
 Tieisha was born and raised in Trenton, NJ, a community that is close to her heart.
-She was the first in her family to earn a Bachelor's degree, graduating from Columbia University in 2013 with a Bachelor of Arts in Urban Studies, with specialization in Education.
+She was the first in her family to earn a bachelor's degree when she graduated from Columbia University in 2013 with a B.A. in urban studies, with specialization in education.
 After graduating, she spent two years in Providence, RI serving as a college adviser and AmeriCorps fellow through the College Advising Corps at Brown University.

 An east coast girl at heart, Tieisha is excited to be living in Southern California, though she's still skeptical about the joy of a 70-degree winter.
 She looks forward to exploring the mountains looming over her backyard, as well as all of the little communities surrounding her.